awanmbandi/realworld-cicd-pipeline-project/README.md

 - [CloudWatch Metrics](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/working_with_metrics.html) Amazon CloudWatch can load all the metrics in your account (both AWS resource metrics and application metrics that you provide) for search, graphing, and alarms.
 - [CloudWatch Logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) You can use CloudWatch Logs to monitor applications and systems using log data.
 - [Amazon SNS](https://aws.amazon.com/sns/) Amazon SNS sends notifications two ways and provides high-throughput, push-based, many-to-many messaging between distributed systems, microservices, and event-driven serverless applications.
-- [SonarCloud](https://sonarcloud.io/) SonarCloud is a cloud-based code analysis service designed to detect coding issues in 26 different programming languages.
+- [PMD SAST](https://docs.pmd-code.org/latest/) PMD is a static source code analyzer.
+It finds common programming flaws like unused variables, empty catch blocks, unnecessary object creation, and so forth.
+It’s mainly concerned with Java and Apex, but supports 16 other languages.

 **NOTE:**
 a) Navigate to a Region on AWS that has all the AWS Code services (CodeCommit, CodeBuild, CodeArtifact, CodeDeploy and CodePipeline)